codemagic-ci-cd/codemagic-docs/content/code-signing-yaml/signing-macos.md

     script: keychain initialize
   - name: Fetch Mac App Distribution certificate and Mac App Store profile
     script: |
+      # Allow creating resources if existing are not found with `--create` flag.
+You may omit this flag if you already have the required certificate and profile and provided the corresponding private key
       app-store-connect fetch-signing-files \
-        "io.codemagic.app" \  # Fetch signing files for specified bundle ID (use "$(xcode-project detect-bundle-id)" if not specified)
+        "io.codemagic.app" \
         --platform MAC_OS \
-        --type MAC_APP_STORE \  # Specify provisioning profile type *
+        --type MAC_APP_STORE \
-        --create  # Allow creating resources if existing are not found.
-You may omit this flag if you already have the required certificate and profile and provided the corresponding private key
+        --create
   - name: Fetch Mac Installer Distribution certificates
     script: |
-      app-store-connect create-certificate --type MAC_INSTALLER_DISTRIBUTION --save || \   # You may omit this command if you already have the installer certificate and provided the corresponding private key app-store-connect list-certificates --type MAC_INSTALLER_DISTRIBUTION --save
+      # You may omit the first command if you already have the installer certificate and provided the corresponding private key
+      app-store-connect create-certificate --type MAC_INSTALLER_DISTRIBUTION --save || \
+        app-store-connect list-certificates --type MAC_INSTALLER_DISTRIBUTION --save
   - name: Set up signing certificate
     script: keychain add-certificates